 So, there you have a few questions to ask your surveyor in the lead-up to your purchase.

-If you have more questions you’d like to ask us, contact us any time here.
+If you have more questions about dealing with building surveyors you’d like to ask us, alternatively please contact us anytime and we will provide you with FREE expert advice!